linear-b/gitstream/docs/automations/standard/label-management/label-approvals/README.md

 ---
-title: Label the Number of Approvals
+title: Automation - Label the Number of Approvals
 description: Automatically label PRs with the number of completed reviews that approve the PR.
 category: [review]
 ---